Juvenile offender: prosecution as of September 30, 2021

 The investigation then leads to:

 - Either on a dump.
-At the end of police custody, the minor is transferred to the public prosecutor's office, in the presence of his lawyer.
+This means that, at the end of his detention, the minor is brought before the public prosecutor in the presence of his lawyer.
 The public prosecutor shall inform the minor of the alleged offense(s) and shall issue a hearing date for the judge to rule on his guilt.

 At any time (whether the case is closed or not), the public prosecutor assesses the need to refer the case to the child protection services (department services).